(Updated April 2016)

 Accordingly, with government approval, Tepco over 4-10 April released to the sea about 10,400 cubic metres of slightly contaminated water (0.15 TBq total) in order to free up storage for more highly-contaminated water from unit 2 reactor and turbine buildings which needed to be removed to make safe working conditions.
 Unit 2 is the main source of contaminated water, though some of it comes from drainage pits.
 NISA confirmed that there was no significant change in radioactivity levels in the sea as a result of the 0.15 TBq discharge.

 Tepco built a new wastewater treatment facility to treat contaminated water.
 The company used both US proprietary adsorbtion and French conventional technologies in the new 1200 m3/day treatment plant.
 A supplementary and simpler SARRY plant to remove caesium using Japanese technology and made by Toshiba and Shaw Group was installed and commissioned in August 2011.
 These plants reduce caesium from about 55 MBq/L to 5.5 kBq/L – about ten times better than designed.
 Desalination is necessary on account of the seawater earlier used for cooling, and the 1200 m3/day desalination plant produces 480 m3 of clean water while 720 m3 goes to storage.
-By mid-March 2012, over 250,000 m3 of water had been treated.
-This, at about 400 m3/d, is then recycled for further cooling in the three reactors, following which it is treated again.
 A steady increase in volume of the stored water (about 400 m3/d net) is due to groundwater finding its way into parts of the plant and needing removal and treatment.
-In October 2012 Tepco was reported to be struggling to store over 200,000 m3 of contaminated water, while anticipating the start-up of a new Toshiba water treatment plant, in November, which was to allow discharge of clean water to the sea.

 Early in 2013 Tepco started to test and commission this Advanced Liquid Processing System (ALPS), developed by EnergySolutions and Toshiba.
-Each of three trains is capable of processing 250 m3/day to remove 62 remaining radioisotopes.
-Initially Tepco planned to run two simultaneously while holding the third in reserve, but then after an upgrade it planned three-stream operation from April 2014 with a view to treating all the water by early 2015.
-Three further 250 m3/day ALPS trains are expected to be on stream by the end of 2014, along with an Advanced ALPS of 500 m3/d, making total capacity 2000 m3/d.
+Each of six trains is capable of processing 250 m3/day to remove 62 remaining radioisotopes.
+By the end of 2014, an Advanced ALPS of 500 m3/d had been added, making total capacity 2000 m3/d.
 NRA approved the extra capacity in August 2014.

 The ALPS is a chemical system which will remove radionuclides to below legal limits for release.
 However, because tritium is contained in water molecules, ALPS cannot remove it, which gives rise to questions about the discharge of treated water to the sea.
 Tritium is a weak beta-emitter which does not bio-accumulate (half-life 12 years), and its concentration has levelled off at about 1 MBq/L in the stored water, with dilution from groundwater balancing further release from the fuel debris.